 Photo by: Pixabay user Free-Photos

-Why it Matters: From the electricity that lights your home to the car you drive to work, modern life has relied on fossil fuels like coal, oil and natural gas.
-But burning them creates climate change and releases pollutants that lead to early death, heart attacks, respiratory disorders, stroke, exacerbation of asthma, and absenteeism at school and work.
-It may even be related to autism spectrum disorder and Alzheimer’s disease.
+From the electricity that lights our homes to the cars we drive to work, modern life was built on fossil fuels like coal, oil and natural gas.
+But burning them creates climate change and releases pollutants that lead to early death, heart attacks, respiratory disorders, stroke, asthma, and absenteeism at school and work.
+It has also been linked to autism spectrum disorder and Alzheimer’s disease.

 2021 Lancet Countdown on Health and Climate Change: U.S. Policy Report